View allAll Photos Tagged niksoftware

 My previous work has won a Merit Award in Black and White Magazine 2013 Portfolio Contest.
 2 page spread, page 88/89 August 2013 Portfolio Special Edition #98.

 Single Image Award in Black and White Magazine 2014 Single Image Contest.
 Pages 92 & 221 Feb.
 2014 Single Image Special Edition #101.
-I am very pleased to announce that for the third time in a little over a year I will once again be in Black & White Magazine.
+Once again I am very pleased to announce that for the third time in a little over a year I am again in Black & White Magazine.
 The internationally known magazine has honored me with a Portfolio Excellence Award and has featured 7 images in a 4-page spread in the 2014 August issue #104.
 The spread is on pages 28, 29, 30 and 31.
-As well as many other international awards.
+I have also been honored with many other international awards.

 © Copyright notice: